-In 3-D registration, motion can occur along all 3 dimensions so it is suboptimal to register datasets slice by slice.
-Also, for non-rigid objects such as human tissue, the movement is typically non-uniform throughout the dataset and hence the motion should be described locally, rather than just globally.
-Further, the object of interest may have experienced changes in the sensed and the reference datasets, e.g., the removal of tumor in medical images before and after a clinical intervention.
-Hence a good multidimensional registration algorithm should be accurate, robust and computationally efficient.
+3-D motion estimation has been studied for some time, but now, improved computation and memory resources make higher performance methods increasingly feasible.
+In 3-D registration, motion can occur along all three dimensions; therefore, it is suboptimal to register data sets slice by slice.
+In addition, for non-rigid objects such as a human tissue, the movement is typically nonuniform throughout the data set; hence, the motion should be described locally rather than just globally.
+Further, the object of interest may have experienced changes in the sensed and the reference data sets, e.g., the removal of tumor in medical images before and after a clinical intervention.
+Hence, a good multidimensional registration algorithm should be accurate, robust, and computationally efficient.

-Previous work on image registration can be broadly classified into feature-based methods and area-based methods.
-Feature-based approaches extract salient features from the sensed and the reference datasets, and aim to find the transformation which minimizes the distance between corresponding features.
-The extracted features can be regions, edges or interest points.
-Matas et al. [2] detect Maximally Stable Extremal Regions and setup the correspondence between pairs of images based on these stable regions.
-Li et al. [3] proposed a contourbased method which use region boundaries and other strong edges as matching primitives.
-In [4], Takacs et al. use FAST (Features from Accelerated Segment Test) keypoints [5] and perform descriptor matching to estimate the image transformation.
-Ta et al. [6] proposed SURFTrac which matches Hessian interest points inside a 3-D image pyramid.
+Previous work on image registration can be broadly classified into feature-based and area-based methods.
+Feature-based approaches extract salient features from the sensed and reference data sets and aim to find the transformation that minimizes the distance between corresponding features.
+The extracted features can be regions, edges, or interest points.
+Matas et al. [2] detect maximally stable extremal regions and set up the correspondence between pairs of images based on these stable regions.
+Li et al. [3] proposed a contour-based method, which uses region boundaries and other strong edges as matching primitives.
+In [4], Takacs et al. use Features from Accelerated Segment Test keypoints [5] and perform descriptor matching to estimate the image transformation.
+Ta et al. [6] proposed SURFTrac, which matches Hessian interest points inside a 3-D image pyramid.
 In contrast to feature-based methods, area-based methods attempt to perform registration without extracting salient features.
-Common areabased approaches include cross-correlation (CC) methods and mutual information (MI) methods.
-For CC methods like the algorithms described in [7], [8], a displacement vector is computed over pairs of tiles in the sensed and the reference images by maximizing the normalized CC.
-Another type of registration technique that is closely related to the CC methods is the sequential similarity detection algorithm, which maximizes the sum of absolute differences of the image intensity
+Common area-based approaches include cross correlation (CC) methods and mutual information (MI) methods.
+For CC methods such as the algorithms described in [7] and [8], a displacement vector is computed over pairs of tiles in the sensed and the reference images by maximizing the normalized CC.
+Another type of a registration technique that is closely related to the CC methods is the sequential similarity detection algorithm, which maximizes the sum of absolute differences of the image intensity [9].
+Image registration with MI was first proposed in [10] and [11], where the registration is done by optimizing the MI between pairs of data sets.
+Thevenaz et al. [12] employed Parzen windows to compute the joint probability histogram and developed an MI optimizer with the Marquardt-Levenberg method for multimodal image registration.
+In [13], the joint probability was approximated by discrete histograms, and the maximization of MI was achieved by a multiresolution hill-climbing algorithm.
+For a more complete review on image registration methods, readers are referred to [14]-[19].